seapagan/mchdir/README.md

 # mchdir <!-- omit in toc -->

-A utility for creating a new folder then changing into it in one command, or creating and changing into a temporary folder.
+A utility for creating a new folder then changing into it in one command, changing to the last remembered directory or creating and changing into a temporary folder.

 Written in Rust and using shell integration.